 Trees on a shared property line can be tricky to figure out who owns what and who is responsible.

-A tree on a property line has shared ownership and responsibility for both neighbours depending on what is being done to the tree.
+A tree on a property line has shared ownership and responsibility for both neighbors depending on what is being done to the tree.

 If you want to prune your side, it’s your responsibility, the same goes for your neighbor with trimming their side.

 In the case of full tree removal, both parties are responsible and will need to share the cost.

 Laws in most countries state that a landowner owns anything and everything that is on his property, above his property (to a reasonable height), and also, below the land (again to a reasonable depth).

 A tree is basically shared between both parties, so both own and are responsible for it.

 If you are looking to trim anything on your side of the fence, you should be fine to do so, but removing the tree will need consent from the parties.

 Can I trim branches overhanging my side?

 Whether it is a tree on the property line or a tree completely in your neighbor’s yard, you have the right to prune anything that is hanging over your side of the fence.

 Do I need to tell my neighbour?

-The law aside, I think it is always a good idea to communicate with your neighbour before you do anything.
+The law aside, I think it is always a good idea to communicate with your neighbor before you do anything.

 It’s not worth falling out over some tree branches.
 Keep it civil and you can’t go wrong.